 This seems challenging as people throw food often.
 What you can see here is a lot of wasted money that you are throwing in the garbage.

 Instead of throwing away your food, try to get out all the leftovers twice per week and set them up in a buffet menu style.
 I am sure that you will enjoy this as having different food is a nice feeling.
-Don’t let food hanging out in the back of the fridge until it gets moldy.
+Don’t let food hang out in the back of the fridge until it gets moldy.

 13. Make one freezer meal per week